threader/PC-Tuning/docs/post-install.md

     - NVIDIA Control Panel

-        - Enable ``Desktop > Enable Developer Settings``, i also like to disable the notification tray icon
+        - Enable ``Desktop > Enable Developer Settings``, I also like to disable the notification tray icon

         - In the ``3D Settings > Manage 3D settings`` section, configure the following (don't change anything else):